Why composition in photography matters

 If you’d like to learn more about how composition use can add that WOW factor that your photos have been missing, check out my online course ‘Composition and Color’.
 There is even a complimentary resource on how to consciously utilize composition and color in your work.
 Check it out!

-Would you like to learn more about my photography process, and what inspires my work?
-Check out these articles…
+Would you like to learn more tips about photo sessions?
+Check out these posts.

 Previous